tangentsoft/pidp8i/examples/README.md

 To run it, repeat the first step in the table above, loading the program's starting address (0200) first into the switch register (SR) and then into the PDP-8's program counter (PC) via `Load Add`.
 Then toggle `Start` to run the program.
-If you then:

 If you then toggle 000 010 000 111 into SR, press `Load Add` followed by `Exam`, you should see 000 000 000 101 in the third row of lights, the